Xilophinum/XCode/docs/discord-integration-guide.md

 ## Overview

-XCode integrates with Discord using **Discord Webhooks**.
+FlowForge integrates with Discord using **Discord Webhooks**.
 This allows you to send build notifications, alerts, and status updates directly to your Discord channels.

-Discord webhooks are simple, require no bot setup, and work perfectly with XCode's **Webhook** notification type.
+Discord webhooks are simple, require no bot setup, and work perfectly with FlowForge's **Webhook** notification type.

 ---